The Schwartz & Raas and San Angelo National Bank Building

 In 1885 Louis Schwartz and Joseph Raas, owners of a grocery in this block, built a commercial structure adjacent to the bank building.
 Designed by the noted San Angelo architect Oscar Ruffini, it features a facade of stone, cast iron, and sheet iron.
 The building was first rented to the firm of Johnson & Taylor, Fancy Grocers, competitors of Schwartz & Raas.

 Location.
 31° 27.618′ N, 100° 26.072′ W. Marker is in San Angelo, Texas, in Tom Green County.
 Marker is on E Concho Avenue, on the right when traveling west.
+Between S. Chadbourne & S. Oakes Streets.
 Touch for map.
-Between S. Chadbourne & S. Oakes Streets.
 Marker is in this post office area: San Angelo TX 76903, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Blacksmith (within shouting distance of this marker); Goodfellow Air Force Base (about 400 feet away, measured in a direct line); San Angelo Army Air Field (about 400 feet away); Fort Concho (about 400 feet away); South Chadbourne 200 Block Early 1900's (about 400 feet away); O.C.
 Fisher Federal Building and United States Courthouse (about 500 feet away); 1 East Twohig Avenue (about 500 feet away); San Angelo National Bank Building (about 600 feet away).
 Touch for a list and map of all markers in San Angelo.

 Credits.
 This page was last revised on September 16, 2016.
-This page originally submitted on December 5, 2010, by Gregory Walker of La Grange, Texas.
-This page has been viewed 745 times since then and 21 times this year.
+It was originally submitted on December 5, 2010, by Gregory Walker of La Grange, Texas.
+This page has been viewed 784 times since then and 14 times this year.
 Photos: 1, 2, 3. submitted on December 5, 2010, by Gregory Walker of La Grange, Texas.
 4. submitted on February 22, 2014, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.